Yu Darvish: 2014 season

-In his first start of the 2014 season, Darvish faced the Tampa Bay Rays on 6 April.
+In his first start of the 2014 season, Darvish faced the Tampa Bay Rays on April 6.
 He struck out David DeJesus and Wil Myers to start the game, notching his 500th career strikeout.
-The two strikeouts gave Darvish 401 2/3 career IP in the Major Leagues, making him the fastest to reach 500 strikeouts in terms of innings pitched.
-It topped Kerry Wood's previous record by three innings.
+The two strikeouts gave Darvish 401 2/3 career innings pitched in MLB, making him the fastest to reach 500 strikeouts in terms of innings pitched.
+He topped Kerry Wood's previous record by three innings.
 The Rangers won the game 3–0 as Darvish pitched seven shutout innings and struck out six overall.
-On 9 May, Darvish took a no-hitter in the seventh inning against the Boston Red Sox before giving up a single to David Ortiz.
-The hit was initially ruled an error, thus allowing Darvish to take a no-hitter into the ninth before Ortiz recorded a single in that inning, however Major League Baseball subsequently overruled the scoring decision, ending the no-hitter in the seventh.
-On 11 June 2014 Darvish threw his first complete game shutout against the Miami Marlins.
-Darvish allowed 6 hits, 3 walks and struck out 10.
+Darvish's record has since been surpassed several pitchers and is now held by Aroldis Chapman.
+On May 9, Darvish took a no-hitter in the seventh inning against the Boston Red Sox before giving up a single to David Ortiz.
+The hit was initially ruled an error, thus allowing Darvish to take a no-hitter into the ninth before Ortiz recorded a single in that inning.
+However, MLB subsequently overruled the scoring decision, ending the no-hitter in the seventh.
+On June 11, Darvish threw his first complete-game shutout, blanking the Miami Marlins.
+Darvish allowed 6 hits, 3 walks, and struck out 10.

-On 6 July 2014, Yu Darvish was elected to play the 2014 MLB All-Star Game.
-Darvish entered the All Star Game in the third inning to retire all three batters.
+On July 6, Darvish was selected to play in the 2014 All-Star Game.
+He entered the game in the third inning and retired all three batters faced, earning a hold.

+On August 13, Darvish was placed on the 15-day disabled list due to elbow inflammation, retroactive to August 10.
+He was eventually shut down for the rest of the season on September 6.

+Darvish made 22 starts throughout the season, compiling a 10-7 record while recording a 3.06 earned run average and 182 strikeouts across 144 1/3 innings pitched.

 2015 season

 During spring training, Darvish began to experience soreness in his right triceps.
-He underwent an MRI the following day, eventually to reveal that his right elbow had a torn UCL, preventing Darvish from participating for the entire 2015 baseball season.
-He underwent Tommy John surgery on 17 March 2015, performed by Dr. James Andrews.
+He underwent an MRI the following day, which eventually revealed that his right elbow had a torn UCL, preventing Darvish from participating for the entire 2015 baseball season.
+He underwent Tommy John surgery on March 17, performed by Dr. James Andrews.